6aika/ckanext-reminder/README.rst

 ------------

 This extension is developed and tested with CKAN version 2.5.2 but versions starting from 2.2 should work fine.
+This extension also needs Bootstrap 3+ for styling to work properly.
+Bootstrap 2 should mainly be fine, but styles might be a bit off at least with the subscription_form template.

 ------------